 Make no mistake, there are real trade-offs as you attempt to lose fat and improve your health.
 Let’s talk about what they are.
-So you can consider how to get the body you really want while living the life you really enjoy.
+So you can consider how to get the body you want while living the life you enjoy.

 - Want to listen instead of read?
 Download the audio recording here…